 The patient with Achilles tendinopathy often reports pain during any activity that places load on the tendon.
 This may include walking, standing for longer periods or running.
 The patient often reports pain that is initially sore with activity, gradually improves, but then starts again when activity increases.
 The pain may be persistent and ongoing for some time.
 The patient often reports that their pain improves when they stop their sport or fitness activity, only to resume several weeks or months later when they look to start it again.

 Achilles tendinopathy is an overuse condition.
 The patient often reports a history of increasing load on the tendon.
 This may be as a result of increasing the amount of running they do in a short space of time, playing an extra game of football a week or even starting a new job that involves more walking and standing.
 However, other patients, particularly those who do not take part in sports, may find it hard to recall any obvious change to their routine.
-There are some groups of patents – such as those with diabetes, high cholesterol or those that take certain medications – that are more vulnerable to Achilles tendon pain with relatively low levels of activity.

 Achilles tendon pain is a result of certain cells in the tendon responding to changes in load and activity.
 The tendon itself is made of a material called collagen which provides the tendon with strength and stiffness.
 In Achilles tendinopathy, the tendon structure may change as a result of prolonged overuse, and this can result in temporary pain with certain activities.
 Cook & Purdam (2009) suggests improvement in function that occurs with exercises, despite the tendon changing in structure.
 Exercise makes the tendon, muscle-tendon complex, and the whole body tolerate the loads placed on them and can reduce pain.

-Your physiotherapist or doctor may suggest that you supplement your exercises with other treatments such as massage of your calf muscles or orthotics that can be inserted into your footwear to alter the mechanics of your feet.
+Your Physiotherapist or Doctor may suggest that you supplement your exercises with other treatments such as massage of your calf muscles or orthotics that can be inserted into your footwear to alter the mechanics of your feet.
 It is also beneficial to strengthen other areas of the body (for example around the knee or hip).

 Ben Bradford MSc BSc (Hons) MCSP

-Cook, J. L., & Purdam, C. R. (2009).
+Cook, J. L. & Purdam, C. R. (2009).
 Is tendon pathology a continuum?
 A pathology model to explain the clinical presentation of load-induced tendinopathy.
 British journal of sports medicine, 43(6), 409-416.

-Murphy, M., Travers, M., Gibson, W., Chivers, P., Debenham, J., Docking, S., & Rio, E. (2018).
+Murphy, M., Travers, M., Gibson, W., Chivers, P., Debenham, J., Docking, S. & Rio, E. (2018).
 Rate of improvement of pain and function in mid-portion Achilles tendinopathy with loading protocols: a systematic review and longitudinal meta-analysis.
 Sports Medicine, 48(8), 1875-1891.